Neell4/Image-Gallery/README.md

 # Image-Gallery
-Simple static image gallery using HTML and CSS.
+Simple image gallery created using HTML and CSS.